 The detection of the position via GPS is based on the principle of trilateration: using the radio signals generated by three satellites and the distance of the Earth from each of them.
 The receiver, thanks to the travel time of the three signals, is able to calculate the point of the planet in which it is located, with a fairly high precision margin.
 Reproducing it if necessary on a digital map (as I explained before, the SPS location has an error less than 20 meters compared to the real position).

 What GPS is used for

-The first devices equipped with GPS chips were simple detectors equipped with a small display on which the terrestrial coordinates were shown.
 With the passage of time and the evolution of technology.
 It has become possible to take advantage of many categories of devices to take advantage of this technology: here are some of them.